apache/incubator-taverna-engine/README.md

 directory](http://dev.mygrid.org.uk/wiki/display/taverna24/Taverna+home+directory)
 Taverna has downloaded the SNAPSHOT versions from the myGrid repository instead (for instance because you used the wrong `<repository>` path).

+To make the plugin installation system-side (ie. multiple UNIX users or customized Taverna distribution for the Taverna Server), copy `plugins/` and `repository` with overwrite onto the Taverna installation directory.